EmpathyTechnologies/TrioCode-Curriculum/01-html-intro/1_Activity.md

 So how does it work?

 That's a bit more fun.
-Earlier we refered to HTML as the "building blocks" and thats a very accurate description.
+Earlier we refered to HTML as the "building blocks" and that is a very accurate description.
 HTML consists of multiple parts that build the web pages we see everyday:

 - text
 - images